seshagiriprabhu/system_Scripts/README.md

 Install zsh
 -----------
-Zsh is a shell designed for interactive use.
+zsh is a shell designed for interactive use.
 It can be used as an alternative of default `bash`.
 ```bash
 $  sudo apt-get install zsh
 ```